Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation: Appendix: Error Bounds based on a Tensor Condition Number

 \section{Appendix: Error Bounds based on a Tensor Condition Number}

 We provide relative error bounds for the pairwise perturbation algorithm for both CP-ALS and Tucker-ALS for tensors that are `well-conditioned', in a sense that is defined in this appendix.
 However, results related to the Hurwitz problem regarding multiplicative relations of quadratic forms~\cite{Hurwitz1898}, imply that equidimensional order three tensors can have a bounded condition number only if their dimension is $s\in \{1,2,4,8\}$.
 We provide families of tensors with unit condition number with such dimensions.
-However, for factorization of large tensors, the bounds proven in this section are not meaningful, since their condition number is necessarily infinite for at least one ordering of modes.
+The results shed further light on the stability of MTTKRP as well as ALS, and yield nontrivial bounds for small tensors.
+For factorization of large tensors, the bounds proven in this section are not meaningful, since their condition number is necessarily infinite for at least one ordering of modes.